What is the Falcon Wealth Advisors Tour?

 When is the Deadline for signing up for an event?

 The deadline for registration is always one week before the event at midnight.
-For example, if the event is scheduled for Monday, May 20, the deadline for that event is Monday, May 13 at 11:59 PM.
+For example, if the event is scheduled for Monday, May 20, the deadline for registering for that event is Monday, May 13 at 11:59 PM.

 Are there handicap requirements for SLAT and what are the divisions?

 A player must have a handicap index of 18.2 or lower to play in SLAT events.
 If a player has an index that exceeds 18.2, that player may still play, but the index will be reduced to 18.2

 The Open Division is a gross only competition for the better players and the maximum handicap index is 3.0.
 The Open division generally plays a golf course at 6600 to 7200 yards.